AbdelrhmanJaber/Smart-Digital-Clock/README.md

 smart digital clock with two main mode 12 Hours (AM or PM) and 24 Hours.

-the Clock system can handle with the malicious users.

 the user's password is saved in non volatile memory (EEPROM) and the user has access on it.

 the user can change the password or reset the system.